 These gentlemen cannot do it.
 The word is not the only thing necessary; but in certain cases there must be authority, in every case power, and this is what they do not possess.
 They pretend to be quite able to do without it.
 If you ordain elders, ordain apostles also, or be such yourselves.
 If the spirit of anarchy is rife, they will be more useful still than your elders; they will even be necessary, for it appears, from what the apostle says in @Acts 20, that they were the only effectual barriers against the evil.
 But you cannot.
 You pretend to appoint elders, and, in order to do so, you abandon the word of God.
 According to what we read in the word, they were established when that was done officially, as you pretend to do it, by the apostles or by their delegates.
 In this, you cannot follow the word.
 The tract is a useful example of the result of such an attempt.
 I say this seriously.
 I believe that God warrants it.
 He who has been established as an elder to maintain sound doctrine declares to us that a covenant could not be withdrawn and replaced by another.

-As to the author&#8217;s reply to the first objection which he supposes, I say that in taking the Lord&#8217;s supper, I establish nothing.
-You admit, &#8220;We establish brethren to govern the assembly.&#8221; Who has given you the authority to establish brethren for this?
-To the second objection the author makes no reply, except a quibble on knowing and recognizing.| I answer, I can know and acknowledge all those who labour according to God in the midst of His flock.
+As to the author's reply to the first objection which he supposes, I say that in taking the Lord's supper, I establish nothing.
+You admit, "We establish brethren to govern the assembly."
+Who has given you the authority to establish brethren for this?
+To the second objection the author makes no reply, except a quibble on knowing and recognizing¦.
+I answer, I can know and acknowledge all those who labour according to God in the midst of His flock.
 Shew me your authority for establishing them.
 That is the question.
-Here are the passages which teach me to know and recognize those who give themselves to the work, by obedience to them on account of this work:@1 Corinthians 16: 15, 16; @Philippians 2: 29; @1 Thessalonians 5: 12, 13; @Hebrews 13: 7, 17.
+Here are the passages which teach me to know and recognize those who give themselves to the work, by obedience to them on account of this work: @1 Corinthians 16: 15, 16; @Philippians 2: 29; @1 Thessalonians 5: 12, 13; @Hebrews 13: 7, 17.
 Now

-| The &#8220;*re*,&#8221; difference between &#8220;*connoitre*&#8221; and &#8220;*reconnoitre*.&#8221;
+¦ The "*re*," difference between "*connoitre*" and "*reconnoitre*."

 {282}